io7m-com/laurel/README.md

 * A persistent undo/redo system that can store every change ever made to a dataset, including the ability to effectively revert to an earlier version at any time.
+* A carefully-engineered Java API for manipulating datasets; the command-line tools and user interface are thin shells over this API.
 * Datasets are backed by [SQLite](https://www.sqlite.org) for reliable, transactional updates, and a file format that is designed to endure for decades to come.